Dauie/libft/README.md

 Function puts single character to the standard output.

+#### ft_putlong:

+Function acts exactly like ft_putnbr but takes in a long rather than an int.

+#### ft_putstrto:

+Function takes in a string and also an int that will represent which output to write to.
+ "1" being the standard output, "2" being standard error.

 /***
 This code is unlicensed.
 Code is free to be used and modified, but please pay mention to its author.